Independent Soldiers: Hells Angels puppet gang

 After the Loft Six incident, many of the original members of the gang ended leaving the gang as it was felt to be too dangerous.
 The new members who joined the gang were much willing to work for the Hells Angels and the journalist Jerry Langton wrote "...the Independent Soldiers steadily became less and less independent".
 At the same time, the Independent Soldiers became more multi-ethnic with the influx of new members.
 The Independent Soldiers were reduced down to being a puppet gang for the Hells Angels.
 Randy Naicker was one of the pro-Angel leaders of the Independent Soldiers and emerged as a major force within the gang by 2005.

 When a puppet gang for the Hells Angels in Prince George known as "the Crew" were broken up by police arrests, the Hells Angels had the Independent Soldiers establish a chapter in Prince George as the replacement puppet gang for "the Crew".
 The Prince George chapter of the IS were made up of mostly white or First Nations people.
 The Independent Soldier chapter in Prince George came to dominate the drug trade in that city alongside the Renegades who were also "Hells Angels flunkies", which led to a rivalry with the Game Tight Soldiers.
 The Game Tight Soldiers disbanded with some joining the Renegades with the rest moving to Winnipeg to join the Rock Machine.
 The first leader of the gang, Sukhvinder Singh Dosanjh, was killed in an automobile accident in 2005.
 By 2005, the IS were operating across British Columbia and Alberta.
-The IS was mainly made up of Punjabi-Canadians but over the years they became more multicultural and accepted other ethnicities in the lower ranks as the Independent Soldiers.

-In January 2005, Randy Naicker along with Harpreet Narwal, Roman Narwal and Sarpreet Johal had kidnapped and beat Harpreet Singh after he refused to pay extortion money to the Independent Soldiers.
+In January 2005, Randy Naicker along with Harpreet Narwal, Roman Narwal and Sarpreet Johal were charged with the kidnapping and beating of the Lower Mainland businessman Harpreet Singh after he refused to pay extortion money to the Independent Soldiers.
 On 7 December 2006, Naicker together with Independent Soldier Barry Espadilla were arrested attending a gang meeting at the Castle Fun Park in Abbotsford after a passer-by noticed one of the men had a handgun on him.
 Also arrested at the Castle Fun Park meeting that evening were Jamie Bacon along with Anton Hooites-Meursing, Justin Prince, Dennis Karbovanec, and Jeff Harvey of the Red Scorpions.
 The Castle Fun Park meeting was a part of a take-over of the Red Scorpions by the Hells Angels with Bacon acting as their proxy.
 Langton wrote the Independent Soldiers were "...a gang that had once been all Indian Canadian, but had since become just another Hells Angel puppet club".
 Both Naicker and Espadilla were representing the Angels at the Castle Fun Park meeting.